Best Mountain Biking Helmets of 2025

 Giro Manifest Spherical

-Like all of our winners in this review, the Manifest has Multi-directional Impact Protection System (MIPS) integrated into the shell, which helps to protect against injury from rotational impacts.
+Like all of our winners in this review, the Manifest has Mips integrated into the shell, which helps to protect against injury from rotational impacts.
 The Manifest also has what Giro calls Spherical technology—something the brand developed alongside Bell.

 Essentially, the helmet is constructed with two different liners which operate somewhat like a ball-and-socket joint, according to Giro’s website.
 It also allows them to add different layers of dual-density foam within the helmet to protect against different types of impact.
 Virginia Tech gave this helmet 5 stars for safety.
 So yes, the safety features in this helmet are great, and one of the top reasons to purchase it.
 Fortunately, we didn’t have to test that feature in the field.

 What we did notice when we were in the saddle is the supreme comfort of this helmet.
-From the minute I first put it on to test, it felt incredibly light and perfectly snug.
-It worked seamlessly with multiple pairs of sunglasses and never pinched near my temples or anywhere else.
+From the minute we first tested it, it felt incredibly light and perfectly snug.
+It worked seamlessly with multiple pairs of sunglasses and never pinched near the temples or anywhere else.
+This is a helmet that you truly forget you’re even wearing.
+And while the POC Cularis is a close second in comfort, nothing in our test compared to the barely-there lightweight comfort of the Giro Manifest, with its comfortably snug fit and complete lack of any pressure points.

 The vents are generous for warm days with lots of pedaling, and the fidlock buckle is simple to use.
-So far, we’ve tested this helmet on a couple different spring rides in Colorado and the comfort is, hands down, what impressed the most.
-We plan to test the helmet more thoroughly throughout the summer and in a wider range of conditions, and we’ll update this review with additional testing notes once we have them.
+We’ve tested this helmet over multiple seasons of riding, primarily in Colorado, and the comfort is, hands down, what impressed the most.

 The Manifest Spherical is certainly not cheap, but we believe you get what you pay for.
-And while it’s at the upper end for price, there are many other helmets (like the Smith Forefront) that top out with a similar price tag.
-Other media reviews back up our findings here, with Outdoor Gear Lab giving it an editor’s choice award for a few years now (since Giro introduced the helmet).
-If you want a helmet that provides top-of-the-line safety and unmatched comfort, splurge on this one.
+While it’s at the upper end for price, there are many other helmets that top out with a similar price tag.
+And for the combo of comfort and protection, we think that price tag is worth it.

 Rotational Impact Protection: MIPS